isomerpages/mlaw-corp/news/announcements/_posts/2020-09-24-Legal-Support-Resources-Available-to-Members-of-the-Public.md

 ---
-title: 'Legal Support Resources Available to Members of the Public'
+title: Legal Support Resources Available to Members of the Public
 date: 2020-09-24T00:00:00.000Z
-permalink: /news/announcements/Legal-Support-Resources-Available-to-Members-of-the-Public
+permalink: /news/announcements/Legal-Support-Resources-Available-to-Members-of-the-Public/
 ---
 24 SEP 2020 Posted in [Announcements](/news/announcements)

 1. The Ministry of Law and many of our partners provide legal assistance to those who need it:

 a.
 The Legal Aid Bureau (LAB) provides legal advice, legal assistance, and legal aid on civil matters, to Singapore citizens and Permanent Residents with limited means.
 Please visit [https://eservices.mlaw.gov.sg/labesvc/](https://eservices.mlaw.gov.sg/labesvc/) for more information on the eligibility criteria and to submit an online application.

 b.
-Law Society Pro Bono Services (LSPBS) provides criminal legal aid to accused persons with limited means, for matters which the Courts continue to hear.
-Please visit [https://www.lawsocprobono.org/Pages/Criminal-Legal-Aid-Scheme.aspx#apply](https://www.lawsocprobono.org/Pages/Criminal-Legal-Aid-Scheme.aspx#apply) for further details.
+The Public Defender's Office (PDO) and Pro Bono SG (PBSG) provide criminal defence aid to accused persons with limited means who are charged with non-capital offences.
+Please visit [https://pdo.mlaw.gov.sg](https://pdo.mlaw.gov.sg) for further details.

 c.
 Law Society Pro Bono Services’ Community Legal Clinics provide general legal guidance on personal issues to those who are unable to afford a lawyer and have not yet obtained legal advice.
 Please visit [https://www.lawsocprobono.org/pages/community-legal-clinic.aspx](https://www.lawsocprobono.org/pages/community-legal-clinic.aspx) for more information.